pooley182/Plex-Meta-Manager-Wiki/Home.md

 # Plex Meta Manager Wiki

-This wiki should tell you everythin you need to know about the script to get it working.
+This wiki should tell you everything you need to know about the script to get it working.

 ## Getting Started